Updated: Dec 14, 2020

 Download these 2 free pdf's that give you some starting pointers:

-If you need more help and you like reading I have my eBook 'Understanding your Menopause' here - Packed with 85 pages of understanding and advice on what changes to make, none of it is exceptional, it's everyday things, you just need to know what those things are - this book is only £10 and will tell you exactly where to start and each chapter (week) will tell you what to do and why!
-Click on the image:
+If you need more help and you like reading I have my eBook 'Understanding your Menopause' here - Packed with 85 pages of understanding and advice on what changes to make, none of it is exceptional, it's everyday things, you just need to know what those things are.
+Get this ebook along with 'How to Eat for the Perimenopause and Beyond' combined for just £10.95.
+Click image to shop.

 FINDING SOMEONE WHO UNDERSTANDS YOU